Should You Become a Cruise Ship Nurse?

 1. Little Privacy

-You often share a room with at least one cabin mate, so you rarely have much space to yourself.
+Cruise ship nurses often have to share a room with at least one cabin mate, so you rarely have much space to yourself.
 If you value privacy, it might be wise to pursue another option.

 2. Seasickness